mtilerisoy/Numerical-Methods/README.md

-# Numeric-Methods
+# Numerical-Methods
 Here you can find several algorithms regarding numeric solutions.

-These are the projects that are given by the Boğaziçi University Numerical Methods course
+These are the assignment that are given by the Boğaziçi University Numerical Methods course